Habitual residence: British Columbia

 In British Columbia, habitual residence is now used in a number of statutes, specifically in provincial family law statutes.
-For example, British Columbia's Family Law Act uses habitual residence through-out the act as the only connecting factor and has similar wording to Ontarios Children's law Reform Act in determining where a child is habitually resident.
+For example, British Columbia's Family Law Act uses habitual residence throughout the act as the only connecting factor and has similar wording to Ontarios Children's law Reform Act in determining where a child is habitually resident.

 Quebec

 The Quebec Superior Court has defined habitually as meaning "almost constantly, generally".
 Habitual residence is the place one regularly, normally or customarily lives.
 Habitual residence requires more durable ties than mere residence; merely passing through a place is not sufficient to establish habitual residence.

 In the context of International Child Abductions, the Quebec Court of Appeal outlined that determining habitual residence requires focussing on the reality of the child not the parents; considering the duration of time necessary for the child to develop ties and be integrated into the new environment; the child's real and active connection with their place of residence.
 To be habitual, the residence must have a certain degree of continuity, but, there is no minimum period necessary to establish the acquisition of the new habitual residence.